Linda Borromeo

 Dad always loved cheese, though.

-This Thanksgiving, take time to listen to the stories.
+This Thanksgiving, take time to catch the stories.

-In Linda's story set in 1893, a dangerous secret forces Christie and Melina to escape to a remote lighthouse island.
-In search of answers at Mystery Shores, the two friends must use ingenuity and courage to solve the mysteries around them.
+In my story set in 1893, a dangerous secret forces Christie and Melina to escape to a remote lighthouse island.
+As they search for answers in Mystery Shores, the two friends must use ingenuity and courage to solve the mysteries that threaten their future.